jalakpanchal/Fake-News-Detection/README.md

 🌐 Web interface using Flask

-⚡ Fast and scalable pipeline/n
+⚡ Fast and scalable pipeline

 🌐 Real-Time News Integration

-This project uses a news API to fetch latest headlines in real-time and runs them through the fake news detection model.
+**This project uses a news API to fetch latest headlines in real-time and runs them through the fake news detection model.**

 **🔌 Supported APIs:**
-_NewsAPI
-GNews API_
+_NewsAPI, GNews API_

 **💡 How it Works**
 Fetch latest news using API

 Clean and preprocess text

 Convert text using TF-IDF

 Predict using trained ML model

 Display result (Real / Fake) on UI

 **🛠️ Tech Stack**
-Python
-Pandas, NumPy
-Scikit-learn
-NLTK / SpaCy
-Flask
-Requests (for API calls)
+Python(Pandas, NumPy), Scikit-learn, NLTK / SpaCy, Flask, Requests (for API calls)